will-bartlett/password-game/README.md

 # The Password Game

-This project is intented to demonstrate some basic concepts around personal account security and password hygiene.
+This project is intended to demonstrate some basic concepts around personal account security and password hygiene.

 ## Local debugging
 You can run and debug the entire solution locally using Azure Functions tools and the Azure Storage emulator.